tilmanginzel/alfred-bluetooth-workflow/README.md

 **Features**

 * Connect / disconnect to any known Bluetooth device by typing `blt {device}`
   * Optionally filter devices by name
   * Already connected devices are highlighted with a green icon
   * Battery percentage is shown if available
+* Toggle Bluetooth on or off via `blt-on`, `blt-off` or simply `blt-toggle`

 <img src="./preview.jpg" width="600" alt="Preview: Alfred Bluetooth Workflow" />

 **Attribution**

 * [trietsch/alfred-bluetooth-connector](https://github.com/trietsch/alfred-bluetooth-connector) by Robin Trietsch was used as an inspiration for this workflow implementation
-* [lapfelix/BluetoothConnector](https://github.com/lapfelix/BluetoothConnector) by Felix Lapalme is used to easily connect / disconnect a Bluetooth device by its MAC address
+* [toy/blueutil](https://github.com/toy/blueutil) is used to easily connect/disconnect a Bluetooth device by its MAC address and toggle Bluetooth on/off.
+It was originally developed by Frederik Seiffert and is now being continued by Ivan Kuchin.

 **License**

 ```
 The MIT License (MIT)

-Copyright (c) 2018 Tilman Ginzel
+Copyright (c) 2018 - 2019 Tilman Ginzel

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal